fossabot/SuzuBlog/.github/ISSUE_TEMPLATE/💡-feature-request.md

 ---
-name: "\U0001F4A1 Feature request"
+name: '💡 Feature request'
-about: Suggest an idea for this project
+about: Propose new features or improvements to enhance the project.
 title: '[Feature]'
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Problem/Background:**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Explain the motivation behind this feature and any existing limitations.

-**Describe the solution you'd like**
+**Proposed Solution:**
-A clear and concise description of what you want to happen.
+Describe the desired feature in detail, including UI/UX suggestions if applicable.

-**Describe alternatives you've considered**
+**Alternatives Considered:**
-A clear and concise description of any alternative solutions or features you've considered.
+List any alternative approaches or previous solutions considered.

-**Additional context**
+**Additional Context:**
-Add any other context or screenshots about the feature request here.
+Provide any other relevant context, visuals, or references.